[ recitals ]

 Collaborative Piano Fellowship

 For the 2017-18 academic year, three Collaborative Piano Fellows will be in residence at the Yale School of Music.
 Collaborative Piano Fellows are made available to YSM instrumental students for master classes, lessons, studio seminars, degree recitals and, when possible, for non-degree and informal recitals performed at Yale.
 Collaborative Piano Fellows are made available to faculty to accompany lessons, studio seminars, or master classes at Yale.
-Because the number of collaborative pianists is limited, it is important to make arrangements as early as possible, and to limit the amount of time each collaborative pianist spends on individual events.
+Because the number of collaborative pianists is limited, it is important to make arrangements as early as possible and to limit the amount of time each collaborative pianist spends on individual events.

 Requests for Pianists

-All requests for pianists should be sent to collaborative piano coordinator.
+All requests for pianists should be sent to the collaborative piano coordinator.
 In your request, please include the date and time of event(s), repertoire, and be prepared to provide the score as soon as possible.
 Degree recitals will be given priority; all assignments for non-degree and informal recitals will be made after the deadline for degree recitals.

 requests for pianists must be received by the following deadlines: